JosephJoshyK/Force-Control-and-Slip-Detection-for-a-Non-Backdrivable-Robotic-Gripper/README.md

 - **Discussions:** Participate in discussions on the GitHub Discussions page for this project.
 - **Documentation:** Refer to the `README.md` folder for detailed documentation on the system architecture, setup, and usage.

+## Acknowledgements

+This project is developed to enhance the performance of a non-backdrivable robotic gripper by implementing advanced force control and slip detection mechanisms.
+Special thanks to the developers of the ROS and Robotiq 3F Gripper control package for their invaluable tools and support.

 ## Who Maintains and Contributes to the Project

 This project is maintained by Joseph Joshy.
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes relevant tests.